commonsharp/SurvivalProject-Server/README.md

 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

 # 15/04/2017
+* Coin bubbles are now randomly spawned throughout the game.
+Every player in the game adds 1 'tick' every 9 seconds.
+Every 10 ticks, a random coin bubble is spawned.
+That means if there's 1 player in the room, a coin bubble will spawn every 90 second, and if there are 2 players, a coin bubble will spawn every 45 seconds.
+You get 1000 coins for a regular coin bubble and 3000 coins for a triple coin bubble.
+The values are subject to change.
 * You can now verify users in the send memo screen.
 * You can now send and receive memos.
 If the recipient is disconnected, he will get the memo when he logs in.
 * When the master of the room leaves, another player becomes the new master.